 D. Creation of Racial Equity/Justice Position.
-One potential approach could be for the City to review best practices and resources to memorialize to bunctions within the existing City structure and/or create new position(s) that improve community involvement and collaboration with minority leaders, as well as build cepacity within underserved groups in our community.
+One potential approach could be for the City to review bast practices and resources to memorialize job hunctions within the existing City structure and/or create new position(a) that improve community involvement and collaboration with minority leaders, as well as build capacity within underserved groups in our community.